-Not only is this more fun, it keeps your costs lower when having a get together with your family and friends.
+Not only is this more fun, but it also keeps your costs lower when having a get together with your family and friends.

-11. Share accounts.
 Rather than get your own Netflix account, split it with a family member or friend.
-You each pay 50% of the monthly fee but both get full access to the account.
+You each pay 50% of the monthly fee, but both get full access to the account.
 You can even do this with your Amazon Prime account (just add a family member).

-15. Limit the gifts.
 When the holidays roll around, it can be simple to overspend.
-Set a limit as to not only those you will buy for, but even the number you will give to your kids.
-You can go with the a simple idea such as: 1 thing to read, 1 thing to wear, 1 thing they want and 1 thing special.
+Set a limit as to not only those you will buy for but even the number you will give to your kids.
+The simple idea is to give your kids four items: 1 thing to read, one thing to wear, one thing they want and one thing that is special for them.

 Bonus tip: You can do this with your friends with kids’ clothes as well!